wsjk/Capstone_1/README.md

               }
 ```

-The results of the RandomizedSearchCV process is shown below.
-The plots show the train and test scores for varying values for the hyperparameters.
+The results of the RandomizedSearchCV process are shown below.
+The plots show the mean train (left column of plots) and test (right column of plots) scores for varying values for the hyperparameters.

 ![train_vs_test]

-The hyperparameter values above provides a starting point for GridSearchCV process for Step 2 of the tuning process.
+The hyperparameter values above provide a starting point for GridSearchCV process for Step 2 of the tuning process.
 The following table contains the hyperparameter values that led to the top 3 mean test and training scores from RandomizedSearchCV.

 | param_criterion | param_max_depth | param_max_leaf_nodes | param_min_samples_leaf | param_min_samples_split | param_n_estimators | param_oob_score |
 |:---------------:|:---------------:|:--------------------:|:----------------------:|:-----------------------:|:------------------:|:---------------:|